 Studies—DANM “Studies” include required core seminars that allow students first, to explore an array of recent methods and approaches in Digital Arts and Culture, and then to pursue the construction of specific genealogies and theories with a sustained focus on a particular topic by engaging in various dialogues at the intersection of theory and practice, while developing their thesis project and paper.

 Pedagogy—DANM trains future arts academics through practical experience.
-Students are awarded teaching assistant positions as part of their overall support packages as well as given opportunities to assist faculty in workshops.
+Students are awarded teaching assistant positions as part of their overall support packages.
+Opportunities exist to teach one's own class and to search as faculty a research assistant.
+Approximately one third of our alumni pursue Ph.D.s and academic careers.